-Three Months Ended March 31,
+Nine Months Ended September 30,

 2016 2015

 Net cash flow provided by (used in):

-Operating activities \$ 30,680 \$ 35,645
+Operating activities \$ 166,674 \$ 158,642

-Investing activities (35,316) (36,661)
+Investing activities 142,859 (92,625)

-Financing activities (9,106) (7,097)
+Financing activities (57,619) (88,955)

-Effect of exchange rate changes on cash and cash equivalents 446 (1,780)
+Effect of exchange rate changes on cash and cash equivalents 320 (2,893)

-Net decrease in cash and cash equivalents \$ (13,296) \$ (9,893)
+Net increase (decrease) in cash and cash equivalents \$ 252,234 \$ (25,831)

-As of March 31, 2016, we had \$680.8 million of cash, cash equivalents and short-term and long-term marketable securities.
-Cash equivalents and marketable securities are comprised of money market funds and debt instruments which include corporate bonds, U.S. dollar dominated foreign corporate bonds, commercial paper, municipal securities, U.S. government agency bonds, U.S. government treasury bonds and asset-backed securities.
+As of September 30, 2016, we had \$675.8 million of cash, cash equivalents and short-term and long-term marketable securities.
+Cash equivalents and marketable securities are comprised primarily of money market funds and debt instruments which include corporate bonds, U.S. dollar denominated foreign corporate bonds, commercial paper, municipal securities, U.S. government agency bonds, U.S. government treasury bonds and asset-backed securities.
 We do not enter into investments for trading or speculative purposes.

-As of March 31, 2016, approximately \$464.8 million of cash, cash equivalents and short-term and long-term marketable securities was held by our foreign subsidiaries.
+As of September 30, 2016, approximately \$387.5 million of cash, cash equivalents and short-term and long-term marketable securities was held by our foreign subsidiaries.
 Amounts held by foreign subsidiaries are generally subject to U.S. income taxation on repatriation to the U.S. The costs to repatriate our foreign earnings to the U.S. would likely be material; however, our intent is to permanently reinvest our earnings from foreign operations, and our current plans do not require us to repatriate them to fund our U.S. operations as we generate sufficient domestic operating cash flow and have access to external funding under our current revolving line of credit.
-Additionally, we have taken certain preliminary steps to implement an international corporate structure more closely aligned with our international operations.
-This potential corporate structure may reduce our overall effective tax rate and may increase our domestic cash flows through changes among our wholly-owned subsidiaries in how we get compensated for the use of our intellectual property, and how we structure our international procurement and sales operations.
-We believe that income taxed in certain foreign jurisdictions at a lower rate relative to the U.S. statutory rate will have a beneficial impact on our worldwide effective tax rate over the medium to long term.
-The decrease in effective tax rate will benefit our financial position and results of operations.
+Additionally, we implemented a new international corporate structure on July 1, 2016.
+This corporate structure may reduce our overall effective tax rate over time through changes in the structure of our international procurement and sales operations, as well as realignment of the ownership and use of intellectual property among our wholly-owned subsidiaries.

+The structure includes legal entities located in jurisdictions with income tax rates lower than the U.S. federal statutory tax rate.
+Such intercompany arrangements would be designed to result in income earned by such entities in accordance with arm's-length principles and commensurate with functions performed, risks assumed and ownership of valuable corporate assets.
+We believe that income taxed in certain foreign jurisdictions at a lower rate relative to the U.S. federal statutory rate will have a beneficial impact on our worldwide effective tax rate over the medium to long term.